Unity-Technologies/ml-agents/docs/Installation.md

 The `--branch latest_release` option will switch to the tag of the latest stable release.
 Omitting that will get the `master` branch which is potentially unstable.

-The `com.unity.ml-agents` subdirectory contains the core code to add to your projects.
+The repository contains a few key high-level sub-directories worth highlighting:

-The `Project` subdirectory contains many [example environments](Learning-Environment-Examples.md) to help you get started.
+* `Project/` includes the Unity project with contains many [example environments](Learning-Environment-Examples.md) to help you get started.

-### Package Installation
+* `com.unity.ml-agents/` contains the Unity package

+* `ml-agents/` contains the `ml-agents` Python package

+* `ml-agents-envs/` contains the `ml-agents-envs` Python package

+* `gym-unity/` contains the `gym-unity` Python package

+## Install the `com.unity.ml-agents` Unity package
-ML-Agents C# SDK is transitioning to a Unity Package.
-While we are working on getting into the official packages list, you can add the `com.unity.ml-agents` package to your project by navigating to the menu `Window`  -> `Package Manager`.
+The Unity ML-Agents C# SDK is now a Unity Package.
+We are working on getting it added to the official Unity package registery which will enable you to install the `com.unity.ml-agents` package without cloning this repository.
+Until then, you can add the `com.unity.ml-agents` package to your project by navigating to the menu `Window`  -> `Package Manager`.
 In the package manager window click on the `+` button.

 <p align="center">
   <img src="images/unity_package_manager_window.png"